TwylaHelps/twyla.kubedeploy/README.md

 By convention `kubedeploy` looks for a file named `kubedeploy.yml` in the working directory and loads it before parsing the command line arguments.
-The configuration is a list of key-value pairs in YAML format where they names of the keys are equivalent to the command line argument names.
+The configuration is a list of key-value pairs in YAML format where the names of the keys are equivalent to the command line argument names.

 The following command line arguments can be used in the configuration file: